Hydra (island): Greek War of Independence

-Modern History
+Modern history

 With the end of the revolution and the creation of the Greek state, the island gradually lost its maritime position in the Eastern Mediterranean, igniting an economic crisis that led to a period of hardship and unemployment.
 The main reason was that with the creation of the Greek state, Hydra's fleet lost the privileges that the Treaty of Küçük Kaynarca and the use of the Russian flag had given it.
 Another reason was that the traditional families who owned the majority of the fleet failed to foresee the benefits of participating in the steam ship revolution, which significantly cut shipping operational costs through reduced crew and independence of the winds, putting them at a disadvantage vis-á-vis the new shipping companies of Piraeus, Patras, and Syros.
 A third reason was that the new conditions made illegal activities such as piracy impossible.
 Once again, many inhabitants abandoned Hydra, leaving behind their large mansions and beautiful residences, which fell into ruin.
 The mainstay of the island's economy became fishing for sponge.
 This brought prosperity again until 1932, when Egypt forbade fishing along its coast.

 Between 1941 and 1943, during the Axis occupation of Greece during World War II, there was famine on Hydra.
 It is estimated that some eight per cent of the population died of starvation.
 By the end of the World War II, the Hydriots were again leaving the island; many of them went abroad.

+On 21 June 2024, the only pine forest on the island was burned.
+The fire was caused by fireworks launched from a yacht.
+The Greek authorities arrested thirteen people in relation to the incident, all of whom were crew members of the yacht.

 Historical population

 Topography and ecology

-The dominant geographic features of Hydra are its rocky hillsides, which are bare, pine forested valleys with the occasional farmhouse.
+The dominant geographic features of Hydra are its rocky hillsides, which are bare, and pine-forested valleys with the occasional farmhouse.
 The island was subject to a modern geologic study by Renz in 1955.
 Some of the later Permian limestone strata are rich in well-preserved fossils.

-There are many types of wildflowers, including rare 'spentzes' or cyclamen and poppies.
+There are many types of wildflowers, including rare spentzes or cyclamen and poppies.
 As well as pine trees, there are cypress and olive trees.
 Birds species include partridges, quails, and many migratory birds, which are subject to local hunting.
 Mammals include rabbits, feral cats, and goats.

 Although the island's name is derived from ancient springs known to the Ancient Greeks, it is now almost dry.
 Hydra previously had wells, and three new wells have been found.
 Today, the island imports its water by boat from the Greek mainland.
-A new desalinization plant has been finished but is not in operation.
+A desalination plant was opened in 2014.
 Many local people store winter rainfall in cisterns beneath their houses to use later as drinking water.

 A fire during the 2007 European heat wave destroyed much of the pine forest to the east of Hydra Port.
-However, the fire left untouched some forest above Kamini and at the west end of Hydra.
+However, the fire left some forest untouched above Kamini and at the west end of Hydra.
 The forest around Molos, Bisti, and Agios Nikolaos was also unaffected.